 - Is A Real Estate Open House Necessary To Sell Homes via Bill Gassett

 - The Pros And Cons Of Open Houses via Kyle Hiscock

 - The Guide To Open Houses via Storify

 — Xavier De Buck (@XavierDeBuck) August 31, 2016

 If you think this article on why open houses are like first dates was an interesting read, please share it across your social media platforms!

-About the author: The above article “9 Reminders Why Open Houses Are A Lot Like First Dates” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Luxury Division of Chas Everitt International Group.
+About the author: The above article “9 Reminders Why Open Houses Are A Lot Like First Dates” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!